 There are dozens of FICO versions which vary depending on who is requesting the credit score, such as a bank or car dealer.
 The type of loan you are getting may also play a role.
 In addition, FICO releases updated credit scoring models periodically.
 However, lenders can choose to stick to their current versions.
 Thus, different lenders might be using an older version of FICO like FICO 5 or the most current version (FICO 9).

-Developed by the three credit reporting bureaus, the VantageScore model considers similar factors as FICO but weighs them differently.
-Their VantageScore 3.0 percentage breakdown is as follows.
+Developed by the three credit reporting bureaus, the VantageScore model considers similar factors as FICO but weighs them slightly different.
+The VantageScore 3.0 percentage breakdown is as follows.

 - Payment history – 40 percent